9xbt/bentobox/README.md

 Start by building mlibc.
 Run `make -f build/mlibc.mk setup build install ARCH=aarch64`.

 Now you can build the ports.
-Run `. build/mlibc-root aarch64` and `TOOLCHAIN_PREFIX=aarch64-linux-gnu-` to source the environment.
+Run `. build/mlibc-root aarch64` and `export TOOLCHAIN_PREFIX=aarch64-linux-gnu-` to source the environment.

+After building the ports, run `make livecd -j$(nproc) ARCH=aarch64 TOOLCHAIN_PREFIX=aarch64-none-elf-` to make the initrd.

+> [!NOTE]
+> HDD images are not supported on ARM yet, only live CD images.

 ## Ports